 Distributed tasks are required to be independent of all other active tasks and threads, i.e. read-only accesses on shared variables and arbitrary accesses on non-shared variables are allowed.
 The granularity of variable accesses is per field or array element.
-Notably, this does not constitute a strong limitation because for local task code. synchronization in task execution is usually also avoided for highest possible performance.
+Notably, this does not constitute a strong limitation because for local task code, synchronization in task execution is usually also avoided for highest possible performance.
 This applies for both synchronization primitives and memory model atomicity/visibility.
 The demanded task isolation eases the distribution significantly, since it excludes information flow between active distributed tasks, as well as, between active distributed tasks and the remaining program code.
 Our system detects certain violations of task isolation, namely when tasks employ synchronization, or when write-write conflicts happen due to data races.
-Read-write conflicts are not detected though: The reading task will not see the change of another concurrent task.
-In contrast, data races in local concurrency are not detected at all, meaning that our system provides somewhat more runtime guards.
+Read-write conflicts are not detected though: The reading task will not see the change of another concurrent task (snapshot isolation).
+In contrast, data races in local concurrency are not detected at all, while our system detects at least write-write conflicts.